winningproduct/learn-portal/content/4-plan/06-quality-assurance-plan.md

 ---
-templateKey: "model-post"
-indexingField: 6-Plan
 title: "Quality Assurance Plan"
-metaTitle: ""
+metaTitle: "Quality Assurance Plan"
-metaDescription: ""
-subtitle: "What's measured improves - Peter Drucker"
-date: 2019-07-25T15:04:10.000Z
-featuredpost: true
-featuredimage: "/img/quality-assurance.jpg"
-description: "A quality assurance plan is a document, constructed by the project team, meant to ensure the final products are of the utmost quality.
+metaDescription: "A quality assurance plan is a document, constructed by the project team, meant to ensure the final products are of the utmost quality.
 A quality assurance plan contains a set of documented activities meant to ensure that customers are satisfied with the goods or services a company provides."

 metaTags:
   - Plan
   - Quality Assurance Plan
-  - Winning Product Canvas
+  - Winning Product
 ---

 ## Why
 Quality Assurance Plan is a critical part of any project, as it enables to agree a set of quality targets with the customers.
 It helps to;

-- Encourage consume trust and confidence in the buinsess and helps the business compete with others in the same market.
+- Encourage consume trust and confidence in the business and helps the business compete with others in the same market.
-- Monitoring and controlling the level of quality which further indicates the level of adherence to the tragets.
+- Monitoring and controlling the level of quality which further indicates the level of adherence to the targets.
-- Direct and facilitate the establishment of quality assuarance activites within process used to deliver right product and services to the client.
+- Direct and facilitate the establishment of quality assurance activities within process used to deliver right product and services to the client.
 - Enhance the quality of the product.
 - Describes the specific document standards, practices, procedures to be applied within the process used to deliver.
 - Objects to be addressed.